Gamify-IT/run-config/README.md

 - databases at `data/`
     - a folder where all databases are placed, automatically created at startup
 - realm-ttemplate for keycloak at `keycloak-realm-template.json`
+    - a template realm to import for a quick start

 To run the project by your own beside cloning the template folder a few configuration steps need to be done.
 The following guides you through all steps.
 Also make sure you installed [docker](https://docs.docker.com/engine/install/).